Wizards' Tristan Vukcevic: Out with knee soreness

 • 1 min read

-Vukcevic won't play in Friday's game against the Kings due to left knee soreness.
+Vukcevic is out for Saturday's game against the Nuggets with left knee soreness.

-Vukcevic managed to put up 10 points despite logging only eight minutes Wednesday, but he evidently came away from the matchup with some soreness.
-Anthony Gill could pick up a few extra minutes in Vukcevic's absence Friday night.
+After missing Friday's loss in Sacramento, the third-year center is now sidelined for the second half of the Wizards' back-to-back.
+Marvin Bagley should have the backup role all to himself behind Alex Sarr, offering the former some deep-league streaming appeal Saturday.

 More News